Hornby Castle, North Yorkshire

-Hornby Castle is a grade I listed fortified manor house on the edge of Wensleydale between Bedale and Leyburn, in the county of North Yorkshire, England.
+Hornby Castle is a grade I listed fortified manor house in the village of Hornby on the edge of Wensleydale between Bedale and Leyburn, in the county of North Yorkshire, England.

-Originally 14th century, it has been remodelled in the 15th, 18th and 20th centuries.
-It is constructed of coursed sandstone rubble with lead and stone slate roofs.
+Originally 14th century, it was remodelled in the 15th, 18th and 20th centuries.
+It is constructed of coursed sandstone rubble with lead and stone-slate roofs.
 The present building is the south range of a larger complex, the rest of which has been demolished.